-The specificity of the new question’s wording signals that you should connect the dots for the admissions committee between where you are coming from and where you are heading.
-Unlike earlier iterations, there is little room for ambiguity and also a lot of room for backstory.
-The new essay question invites you to go deeper into clarifying how elements of your identity and background shape your awareness and why it matters going forward.
+The specificity of this question’s wording – new in 2020 and preserved this year – signals that you should connect the dots for the admissions committee between where you are coming from and where you are heading.
+Unlike earlier iterations of this prompt, there is little room for ambiguity and also a lot of room for backstory.
+This essay question invites you to go deeper into clarifying how elements of your identity and background shape your awareness and why it matters going forward.
 Don’t just reinforce a link to how your background will ‘aid in my teamwork skills,’ or how you’ve developed better communication skills, but share specifics with your reader that go deeper into who you are, what makes you unique and what you stand to offer.
 The Admissions Committee wants specifics.

 Do you have a background in community organizing that lends itself directly to such activities at Wharton?
 Does your choice of academic study, or family background, or culture – influence what you have chosen to pursue professionally?
 In this question, Wharton is offering you a lot of leeway choosing what influence(s) to focus on.
 Get introspective and be discerning about what historical threads you choose to share and their significance, both for you and the future community with whom you hope to engage.